uktrade/terraform-platform-modules/README.md

 ## Testing

-The short tests that run against the terraform plan for a module can be run by `cd`-ing into the module folder and running:
+The short tests that run against the `terraform plan` for a module can be run by `cd`-ing into the module folder and running:

 ```shell
 terraform test
 ```

-To run the longer end to end tests that actually deploy the module, do assertions and tear back down are run from the same directory as follows:
+To run the longer end to end tests that actually deploy the module (via `terrafrom apply`), perform assertions and tear back down are run from the same directory as follows:

 ```shell